BYU-CS-Course-Ops/mdx-canvas/Contributing.md

 	    elements = parser.parse(tag)
 ```

 The element parsers are defined  when the Document Parser is constructed.
-Each element parser corresponds to a high-level `Tag`.
+Each element parser corresponds to a different `Tag`.

 ```python
 self.element_processors = {